Skip to main content

 If the next block expects a different shape, pass a connector function as the first argument:

-.then((output) => ({ amount: output.total }), chargeBlock)
+.step((output) => ({ amount: output.total }), chargeBlock)

 The connector receives the previous output and returns the input the next block expects.
 See Connectors.